Post authored by Harby Tran, Director of Marketing

 Knowing “Who Else is Attending?” ranks high for many executives.
 Capture testimonials and be sure to include photos, or better yet, videos.
 Decision delays are a big challenge for many events, but providing a glimpse of the talented people they might meet should help speed up decisions.
 Consider adding a time-bound incentive: “First XX people to register by DATE will be invited to a private reception with…”

 - Show Me Something New or Special

 For some shows, there’s a tendency to run with the same game plan year after year.
 Your die-hard loyalists are onto that efficiency step and your event’s becoming more predictable.
 While we’re hardly advocating large-scale changes in one fell swoop, introducing new elements each year helps to refresh the experience.
 As for special, what differentiates your show from the dozens of others they’re considering?

 - Show Me You Care

 This one can play out several ways.
 It might be highlighting charitable works funded by your foundation.
 It might be a charitable project, where attendees band together to make a difference locally.
 Applying a different spin on this, it might be “Show me you care about ME.”
 What creature comforts are you providing?
 A comfy lounge?
 Strong Wi-Fi?
-Food and beverage?
+Some fancy food and a hot drink served in something like these promotional mugs?
 Discounts on shuttle rides to/from the airport?
 First-timer onboarding?
-Mentor match ups?
+Mentor matchups?
 Sponsors are often quite eager to support these extra-care touches.

 - Show Me Happy Endings